-“We aim to produce fully tested new batteries ‘end-to-end’ in our Thai production line prior to June this year.
+“We aim to produce fully tested new batteries ‘end-to-end’ in our Thai production line prior to the end of June this year.
 As I noted at our AGM, once we achieve this milestone, we will be able to ramp-up production in Thailand in line with customer demand.
 Once fully operational and orders warrant it, the manufacturing line should be able to manufacture up to 250 complete batteries a month.

 “Should demand increase beyond that volume, the capital cost involved to establish a second manufacturing line is not problematic.”

 Redflow’s progressive commissioning of production from its factory in Thailand is the latest step in a strategic redirection announced last year that aims to build high-quality zinc-bromine flow batteries closer to proven markets for the company’s products.
 Since then, Redflow has: